 Does a guided prayer journal replace prayer?

-No. It supports prayer by grounding it in Scripture and encouraging written clarity.
+No. It supports prayer by grounding your response in Scripture and helping you pray with greater clarity.

-Should families use a guided prayer journal together?
+How do you use a guided prayer journal daily?

-Is a guided prayer journal only for private devotion?
+Is a guided prayer journal good for beginners?